Cell Mechanics Privacy Code

 3.6 A customer or employee may withdraw consent at any time, subject to legal or contractual restrictions and reasonable notice.
 Customers and employees may contact Cell Mechanics for more information regarding the implications of withdrawing consent.

-- Cell Mechanicsmay use or disclose personal information without knowledge or consent to a lawyer representing Cell Mechanics, to collect a debt, to comply with a subpoena, warrant or other court order, or as may be otherwise required or authorized by law.
+3.10 Cell Mechanics may use or disclose personal information without knowledge or consent to a lawyer representing Cell Mechanics, to collect a debt, to comply with a subpoena, warrant or other court order, or as may be otherwise required or authorized by law.

 Principle 4 – Limiting Collection of Personal Information